Dick Smith (rugby league): Cricket

 In 1925 Dick was playing for the North Shore 4th grade cricket side.
 He was awarded the "T. Eyres bat" for the "highest batting in the fourth grade" at the clubs annual awards.
 He progressed through the grades playing for the 3rd grade side by 1928 and in 1929 he was promoted to the North Shore senior B side aged 18 and was then chosen for the Auckland Colts for a tour of the South Island.
 In his side was future first class cricketer Trevor Lyon, and New Zealand Test cricketer Giff Vivian.
-He only managed 1 run in a match with an Otago side on December 25.
-Smith scored 10 runs and took a catch in their match with Southland on December 29.
-On January 1 he scored 34 at Oamaru against a North Otago side.
-It was said that he “did not get into his stride for some time, but hit hard for his 34”.
+He only managed 1 run in a match with an Otago side on 25 December.
+Smith scored 10 runs and took a catch in their match with Southland on 29 December.
+On 1 January he scored 34 at Oamaru against a North Otago side.
+It was said that he "did not get into his stride for some time, but hit hard for his 34".
 He also took a catch and a wicket as Auckland went on to win the match on the second day.
 On the 3rd against South Canterbury at Timaru, "Smith came to the crease [with Auckland 98/6] and played brightly,...the rest went easily with the exception of Smith, who was undefeated" on 43 at the end of Auckland's innings of 151.
 Auckland was bowled out for 125 in their second innings with Smith again not out on 7.
-In their final tour match against Ashburton on January 7–8 he scored 22 in a draw.
+In their final tour match against Ashburton on 7–8 January he scored 22 in a draw.
 He had been promoted up the order to bat at 5, after spending most of the tour at 7 or 8.
-After returning from the tour on January 25 he made his senior club debut for North Shore against United Suburbs.
+After returning from the tour on 25 January he made his senior club debut for North Shore against United Suburbs.
 It was reported that "Bush and R. Smith brightened the outlook.
 The latter, a promoted colt, was eventually bowled when attempting to put Horspool out of the ground".
-On March 29 he scored 100 in a game against Eden while batting at number 4.
+On 29 March he scored 100 in a game against Eden while batting at number 4.
 The Auckland Star said "the cricket was brighter than has been seen for some time past at Devonport, and this fact was in great measure due to the innings of R. Smith, who carried his bat for 100 dead.
 This was his first century in big cricket, and, although his innings was not chance less, he deserves high praise for his sparkling display.
 At no time was his batting dull, and his crisp well-timed strokes sent the ball to the boundary on fifteen occasions. more at home to the slow stuff stuff than to the faster variety of bowling, Smith thrived on leg deliveries, although his off shots were at times brilliant.
 With coaching he should develop into a batsman of more than ordinary ability".
 After a handful of low scores to start the following season he was dropped to the B team and seemingly played no further cricket for North Shore.